Skip to main content

 Withhold Gemcitabine Injection or reduce dose by 50% for other Grade 3 or 4 non-hematological adverse reactions until resolved.
 No dose modifications are recommended for alopecia, nausea, or vomiting.

-• Inspect the diluted solution for particulate matter and discoloration prior to administration.
-Do not administer if particulate matter or discoloration is found.
+Visually inspect for particulate matter or discoloration prior to administration and discard if particulate matter or discoloration is observed.

 No incompatibilities have been observed with infusion bottles or polyvinyl chloride bags and administration sets.